grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 ## Grafana Mimir Ingester circuit breakers metrics

-Grafana Mimir Ingester circuit breakers contain the following metrics:
+Grafana Mimir ingester circuit breakers contain the following metrics:

 - `cortex_ingester_circuit_breaker_transitions_total`: Counter showing the number of times a circuit breaker enters a state.
 It contains the labels state, with possible values of `closed`, `open`, and `half-open`, and the `request_type` setting , with possible values of `push` and `read`.